Washoutx/sentinel.github.io/articles/lambda_under_the_hood.md

 # Why are some lambdas tricky?
 What is a lambda under the hood?

 What is lambda?
 To be honest it is just syntax sugar.
 It is implementation defined but compilers mostly just generate callable object which is class with `operator()` (functor).
+General construct of lambda:
+`TypeOfLambda lambdaObject = [Captures](Parameters) -> ReturnType { Body };`

 Let's check what compiler does with following example:
 ```cpp